Young Adult Mental Health & Substance Abuse Treatment Centers

 Young Adult Mental Health and Misuse of Stimulants

 In addition, studies show that college students who misuse stimulants are at higher risk for conduct disorder, academic problems, and overall dysfunction.
-Clearly, young adults are abusing illegal and prescription stimulant drugs not only as a way to enhance study skills and the ability to focus, but also—in combination with other drugs—as a means to self-medicate distress and mental health challenges.
+Clearly, young adults are abusing illegal and prescription stimulant drugs not only as a way to enhance study skills and the ability to focus.
+Especially if they do not have access to mental health services, they may be more likely to misuse stimulants—often in combination with other drugs—to self-medicate distress and mental health challenges.

 Rather than being dismissed as an innocuous behavior, nonmedical use of prescription stimulants (in college students) should be seen as a marker or 'red flag' for involvement in other types of illicit drug use, poor academic performance, and possible mental health problems.